Muscles and Fascia

 1. Fascia Release

-By loosening and opening the fascia with the FasciaBlaster®, you allow the fascia to release and “ungrip” the blood vessels, muscle fibers, and nerves.
-The blood will be able to flow more freely and transport nutrients to the skin and cells, the muscles will be able to contract, relax, and stretch without restraint, and the nerve signals will be able to function better.
+By loosening and opening the tight or unhealthy fascia with the FasciaBlaster®, you allow the fascia to release and “ungrip” the muscles, blood vessels, and nerves.
+With the reduction of tension, the muscles and soft tissue are able to function better with better blood flow, neural connection, and healthier fascia.

 Look at your right quad and squeeze it as hard as you can.
 Do you feel the entire top of your thigh contract from your knee to your hip bone?
 Are you able to hold the contraction?
 Do you see the muscle definition and cuts when you flex?